Click for homepage

 TEMPEST is an NSA specification and a NATO certification, referring to spying on information systems through leaking emanations.
 This includes the emission of unintentional intelligence-bearing signals, such as Radio Frequency (RF) signals, light and acoustic vibrations [1].
 If such signals are intercepted and analysed by an adversary (side-channel attack), they might disclose sensitive information.
 In cryptography, this might lead to reconstruction of (part of) the plaintext.

-In practice, TEMPEST covers methods to spy upon others, as well as methods to shield equipment against such spying by others.
+In practice, TEMPEST covers methods to spy upon others, as well as methods to shield equipment against such spying.
 The latter is also known as Emission Security (EMSEC), which is a subset of Communications Security (COMSEC).
 Protecting equipment against TEMPEST-based spying is done by means of distance, shielding, filtering and masking.
 Equipment to check a device for unwanted emanations, is part of Technical Surveillance and Counter-Measures (TSCM).

 TEMPEST countermeasures on this website